Prison education: Europe

 The history and availability of prison education in Europe varies greatly between countries.
 Nordic countries have a long history of providing education to prisoners, and Sweden in particular is considered to be a pioneer in the field.
 Prison education became mandatory for inmates under 35 in 1842, and vocational education can be traced back to at least 1874, when the Uppsala County prison hired a carpenter to teach inmates woodworking.
-In Denmark, juvenile offenders have had access to education since the 1850s, and educational programs became mandatory for them in 1930.
-Adult prisons have had educational programs since 1866, and legislation requiring all inmates under the age of 30 to participate in educational courses was implemented in 1952.
+In Denmark, juvenile offenders have had access to education since the 1850s, and educational programmes became mandatory for them in 1930.
+Adult prisons have had educational programmes since 1866, and legislation requiring all inmates under the age of 30 to participate in educational courses was implemented in 1952.
 Norway opened its first prison to focus on education as a form of rehabilitation in 1851.
 By 1875, all eight prisons in the country were providing education to inmates, and by the end of the century, legislation was in effect ensuring that any prisoner who had not completed primary and lower secondary schooling should do so while in prison.
 As of 2007, every prison in Norway has a school for inmates.
 In Finland, legislation was adopted in 1866 which ensured that all prisoners would receive primary education, though the implementation of the order faced practical difficulties.
 A more successful education reform was implemented in 1899, which remained unchanged until 1975.
-However Iceland, which as of 2011 averaged only 137 prisoners in the country, only began implementing education programs in 1971.
+However Iceland, which as of 2011 averaged only 137 prisoners in the country, only began implementing education programmes in 1971.

 Between 1939 and 1975, while under the rule of Francisco Franco, prisons in Spain were infamous for their harsh conditions and levels of repression.
 Attitudes later softened, with the 1978 Constitution declaring that prisons should be oriented at re-education rather than forced labor.
 While university access existed, a 1992 Human Rights Watch report found that most prisons only offered basic education and some vocational training, and female inmates had less access to education than males.
 As of 2018, the National University of Distance Education is the only institution allowed to provide university education to inmates.
 In 1976, laws in Italy clarified that prisoners were entitled to university education.
 However, prisoners were unable to complete courses as correctional facilities neither provided entry for teachers, or leave for students to complete exams.
 Prisoners were only effectively allowed to study at university from 1986 when laws were relaxed, and further rights were enabled in 2000, greatly improving educational access.
 Many partnerships between prisons and universities were established between the early 2000s and mid 2010s.